Gluten-Free Greek Almond Cookies

 They remind me of another tasty cookie I make around the holidays, Mexican Wedding Cakes.
 Have you tried them?
-So good!
+So tasty!

 Of course, I had to bake a few extras for sampling.
 I even popped a batch into the freezer to enjoy down the road when I’m craving a little something.